vinodsinghjnu/vinodsinghjnu.github.io/_pages/markdown.md

   - /markdown.html
 ---

-I work in a research group of 7-8 researchers from diverse backgrounds but our objective is to develop AI-based solutions to recommend the best treatment for cancer patients.
-My role in the group is to provide my data science skills and computational knowledge to understand the data and troubleshoot the problems encountered in the process.
-Here is a typical framework of my research over the years.
+I'm part of a dynamic research group of 7-8 researchers with diverse backgrounds, all united by a common goal: developing AI-based solutions to personalize cancer treatment.
+Within this team, I leverage my data science expertise and computational knowledge to unlock the insights hidden within complex datasets.
+I also play a key role in troubleshooting any challenges that arise throughout the research process.
+Here's a typical framework for my research activities over the years.

 <img src="../images/AI_framework2.jpg" alt="AI_framework" style="height: 410px; width:720px;"/>